Here's Why Bullet Journals Are So Effective—Plus, How to Make Your Own

-Another option is to employ extra signifiers to define your entries even further.
+Another option is to employ extra signifiers to further define your entries.
 For example, an asterisk might give a task higher priority, and you may assign an inspiring thought an exclamation mark, so it's not lost on the page.

 "It's a good idea to keep [the journal] with you throughout the day, as it's very effective as a catchall," he says.
 "Aside from this, bookend your day by reviewing your book.
 Briefly review it in the morning to prepare, and before you go to bed to clear your mind.
 This practice grants you an effective mental model of your time that will help you operate more clearly and intentionally."

 When typing #bulletjournal or #bujo into the search bar on Instagram or Pinterest, you'll come across countless elaborately designed journals perfect for inspiration in creating your own.
 But, Carroll warns not to get bogged down in the design aspect, and to remember that the bullet journal is meant to be a positive resource in time management and mindfulness.
 "The more time you spend planning, the less energy you have to actually do things," Carroll says.
 "This is a tool to help you identify and progress towards the things that matter to you.
 If you're making progress, then you're doing it right.
 Have patience with the system... and with yourself."